 Berntholer \ Biography

 In 1983 a tiny Belgian independent label called Blue Feather released without fanfare a single, My Suitor, by Berntholer.
 My Suitor was exceptionally well received in Europe, championed by esteemed BBC DJ John Peel, and went on to sell over 10,000 copies.
-Two accomplished flipsides - Lunacies and Emotions - proved that the lead track was no fluke.
-The sleeve gave little away, beyond the bare fact that the band consisted of four people and was fronted by gamine singer Drita Kotaji.
-In fact the band were completely unknown outside Brussels, yet in My Suitor created one of the most memorable songs of the decade, and one which continues to enchant and seduce like no other.
+Two accomplished flipsides - Lunacies and Emotions - proved that My Suitor was no fluke.
+The sleeve gave little away, save that the band was a quartet fronted by gamine singer Drita Kotaji.
+In fact the group were completely unknown outside Brussels, yet in My Suitor created one of the most memorable songs of the decade, which continues to enchant and seduce like no other.

 Some history.
 Berntholer formed in October 1981 with Albanian-born singer Drita joined by Simon Rigot (guitar and saxophone), Manuel 'Manu' Poutte (keyboards), and Pol Fourmois (bass).
 The name was borrowed from a line spoken in Attention Stockholm, the single by kitsch Swedish chanteuse Virna Lindt, and the first significant band projects were videos for the songs The Choice (aka Adrian & Jonathan) and Exterior Nuit.
-Early material was heavily influenced by thepevailing 'cold wave' sound of the time, and drew from the likes of The Cure and The Stranglers.
+Early material was heavily influenced by the prevailing 'cold wave' sound of the time, drawing from the likes of The Cure and The Stranglers.